CulturesSupports/CulturesSupports/README.md

 - then its evalueted for making a simple Art
 - obtaining a basic structure
-- have a work vacation of 2 weeks after a worked week
+- have a work vacation of 2 weeks after a worked week and relyed work vacation paid compensations
 - work max 4 hour week
 - have vacation and premium workplace efforts and ergonomical satisfied agreements